-If you would like to avoid amalgam altogether, talk to your dentist about other materials like composite resin, porcelain or gold to restore your teeth.
+If you would like to avoid amalgam altogether, talk to your dentist about other materials like composite resin, porcelain, or gold to restore your teeth.
 Composite resin can be more visually appealing because it is a tooth-colored material.
-Still, it also takes longer to set and wears faster than amalgam, which means it can’t be used in every situation.
+Still, it also takes longer to set and wears faster than amalgam, which means it might not be recommended in every situation.

 There are some cases where it would be best to talk with your dentist about alternatives to traditional amalgam.
 If you have a known allergy to mercury, are exposed to high levels of mercury daily, or are pregnant, make your dentist aware before having any dental work done.
 Being transparent with your dentist is the best way to build a treatment plan that is best for you.

-Removing amalgam fillings can create more problems than benefits if removal is not absolutely necessary.
-You should only remove or replace amalgam fillings when they are worn, broken or when there is decay beneath the filling.
+Removing amalgam fillings can create more problems than benefits if removal is not necessary.
+You should only remove or replace amalgam fillings when they're broken, or when there is decay beneath the filling.
 Removing good amalgam fillings results in unnecessary loss of healthy parts of the tooth and can release more mercury than keeping the filling in place.
 If you are concerned about existing amalgam fillings, discuss your options with your dentist.